 The other main airport in Berlin is Schönefeld, which we wrote a separate guide for in our how to get from Schönefeld airport to central Berlin.
 Note that from around 2020(ish!) the new Brandenburg airport will finally open, and as a result Tegel may close, but we wait to see…

 The two most common ways to get from Berlin Tegel airport to downtown Berlin is either via express bus or taxi.
-We set this out below in detail based on our personal experience when we visited to discover the gay scene of Berlin.
+We set this out below in detail based on our personal experience visiting the city on many occasions.

 Pro-tip: get The Berlin Transport card!

 First off, if you're going to be spending several days in Berlin and using the public transport system (Metro/bus/train), we highly recommend investing in the Berlin Welcome Card, which gives you unlimited travel for a set period of time depending on which you choose – 48 hours, 72 hours or 4/5/6 days.

 The Berlin Welcome card also means you skip the long queues for metro tickets, which can sometimes be huge.
 It also saves you stress if you don't know any German.
 The other reason we love the Berlin Welcome Card is that it gives you up to 50% off most of the tourist attractions in Berlin.

 Find out more about the Berlin WelcomeCard here, or click on the image:

 The Jet Express bus

 The Jet Express bus is the cheapest and one of the quickest ways to reach downtown Berlin from Tegel airport.
 There are several express bus options you can take from Hegel airport, depending on where exactly in Berlin you want to get to: